santinonim/Pandas_project/README.md

 # Pandas Project - English

+The project was part of the Engeto Data Academy 2020 - https://engeto.cz/online-datova-akademie/

 The aim of the project is to streamline the "bike sharing" system in the city of Edinburgh, as bicycles in some stations regularly accumulate and in others they are missing.

 The task consisted of processing relevant data, descriptive statistics and ascertain the following information: